National Archives of India: History

 The Imperial Record Department was set up on 11 March 1891 in Calcutta (Kolkata).
 G. W. Forrest was named the department head.
 The Imperial Records Department was charged with aggregating, appraising, and managing the documents of all departments of the British Government.
 It was led by the Keeper of Records.
 After independence, the post was renamed Director of Archives.

-In 1911 the Department was transferred to the new capital, New Delhi, and in 1926 it was shifted into its new building.
+In 1911 the department was transferred to the new capital, New Delhi, and in 1926 it was shifted into its new building.
 This building was one of four museum and archive buildings planned by the architect Edwin Lutyens around 'Point B' in the city plan, the intersection of King's Way and Queen's Way.
 However, only this one was built.
 It is built in late neo-classical style, and was originally known as the Imperial Record Office.

 K. R. Narayanan, then President of India, declared the "Museum of the National Archives" open to the general public on 6 July 1998.
 This museum provides a representative overview of the multifarious holdings of the National Archives, and promotes a common man's interest in archival holdings.

 The NAI has a Regional Office at Bhopal and three Record Centres at Bhubaneswar, Jaipur and Puducherry.

+In 2016, The Indian Government issued a 10 INR coin along with a non-circulating and collectible 125 INR coin to commemorate the 125th anniversary of the National Archives.